 A Green Loan can be an affordable way to pay for your solar power system and a lot of our customers find the rates are very competitive compared to credit cards and personal loans.
 Green loans are only available for approved products, and as a Clean Energy Council Accredited installer, all of our systems qualify.

 Green Loans from RateSetter can be used to finance Solaray systems from $2,000 to $45,000 over a 3-7 year term.
 Once you have placed an order, online approval normally takes 1 business day and your Solaray representative can help you with the application.
 Interest rates currently start at 7% and will vary depending on your situation.
 To qualify for a Green Loan you must make sure:

 – You are over 21 years of age

 – You are an Australian citizen or permanent resident, or a New Zealand citizen

 – You have a regular source of income – Full time, Part-time, Casual, Contracting/Self-employed/Sole Trader, Self-funded retiree, Defence pensions (if meeting minimum income)

 4. Interest-Free Payment Plan

-Interest-free payment plans have become a popular way to pay for consumer goods such as jewellery, electronics, and… solar power systems!
-Interest-free payment plans are convenient as there are no credit checks and around 96% of applicants are approved.
+Interest-free payment plans have become a popular way to pay for consumer goods such as jewellery, electronics, and solar power systems.
+Interest-free payment plans are convenient, however, they are also very expensive compared to other finance options.
 It’s a way to pay for a solar system over time without having to deal with the hassles of banks, credit checks and long application forms.